telerik/ajax-docs/controls/editor/client-side-programming/events/onclientdomchange.md

 # OnClientDomChange

-##

-The **OnClientDomChange** event is useful in scenarios where the developer wants to customize the linkobject returned by the Hyperlink, Document Manager and Insert Link dialog before it is getting inserted in the content area.For example the developer can apply or remove styles, attributes and/or append other HTML elements to the returned by the dialog link.
+The **OnClientDomChange** event is useful in scenarios where the developer wants to customize the link object returned by the Hyperlink, Document Manager and Insert Link dialog before it is getting inserted in the content area.For example the developer can apply or remove styles, attributes and/or append other HTML elements to the returned by the dialog link.

->caption

 |  **function OnClientDomChange(editor, args)**  |  |  |
 | ------ | ------ | ------ |
 | **editor** | **object** |Returns a reference to RadEditor client object|
 | **args** | **object** |Returns the needed information about the event|

->caption

 |  **args parameter methods**  |  |
 | ------ | ------ |